Jip-Hop/ubernerd/README.md

 # ubernerd
 Run Docker and LXC-like containers with a portable install of [nerdctl](https://github.com/containerd/nerdctl) on systemd based hosts.

+## Not Under Active Development

+I have ceased development on ubernerd in favor of [jailmaker](https://github.com/Jip-Hop/jailmaker).

 ## Disclaimer

 **USING THIS SCRIPT IS AT YOUR OWN RISK!
 IT COMES WITHOUT WARRANTY.
 THIS HAS NOT YET BEEN EXTENSIVELY TESTED!**